 Copenhagen offers the perfect European holiday for extended family trips.
 Families will love the variety of attractions, relaxed atmosphere, and reliable transportation throughout the city.

 Children and teens will love Tivoli Gardens, the second-oldest amusement park in the world.
 The National Museum has an awesome children’s museum with opportunities for dress-up and child’s play.
 Adults will enjoy strolling through town and exploring historical sights like Rosenborg Castle, Amalienborg Palace, and the Round Tower.
 Everyone can enjoy a canal cruise that travels past the Little Mermaid statue and ends at Nyhavn, the famous waterfront district of Copenhagen.

 Copenhagen with kids can be expensive, so invest in a Copenhagen Card for all travelers as this offers admission to over 80 attractions and free transportation.
 Two children under the age of 10 are free with each adult card purchase.

-Consider booking a vacation rental on or near Strøget, the pedestrian friendly walking street.
+Consider booking a vacation rental on or near Strøget, the pedestrian-friendly walking street.
 Families can spend time exploring the shops, eating in the restaurants, or grabbing a quick bite from the local vendor carts (think hot dogs and waffles).
 Kirsten of Kids Are A Trip

 Multigenerational Family Vacation to England

 Dorset in southwest England is a lovely destination for a multi-generational family trip in the UK.
-The county of Dorset is located 2.5 hours from London and is well connect by public transport and road networks.
+The county of Dorset is located 2.5 hours from London and is well connected by public transport and road networks.